 You should limit or avoid beverages containing caffeine.
-These includes:
+These include:

 Feeling overwhelmed?
-Consider setting up an appointment with a dietitian who can help guide your food choices and suggest meal plans.
+Consider setting up an appointment with a dietitian who can help guide your food choices and suggest meal planning tips.

 You may also consider keeping a food diary to help you keep track of what symptoms accompany which foods.
 This can help you determine which foods trigger your symptoms.

 If changing your diet or discontinuing medications doesn’t ease your symptoms, you should make an appointment with your doctor.
 There are other treatments available that may ease your symptoms.
 These include:

 - drugs that help stop diarrhea and block bile acids